alexrintt/jp-resources/README.md

 ## Repetition method

-Here there's no secret: repeat Kanji thousand of times until you learn it.
+Here there's no secret: repeat kanji thousand of times until you fix it.

 - Elementary school kanji https://unckel.de/kanjirepeater.

+[...]
+In progress, [...]